-This illustration shows the wrecksite in relation to the historical changes of the coastline of Sylt's southern spit - the Hörnum Odde.
+This illustration shows the wreck site in relation to the historical changes in the coastline of Sylt's southern spit – the Hörnum Odde.
 The base map is from 2014.
-The erosion has advanced considerably since then and the dune edge has advanced close to the wrecksite in summer 2016 (as inferred from an aerial photo, represented by the purple line) few months before its discovery.
+The erosion has advanced considerably since then and the dune edge had advanced close to the wreck site in the summer of 2016 (as inferred from an aerial photo, represented by the purple line), a few months before its discovery.

-On the basis of the particular construction and size of the wreck, it can be tentatively associated with a ship of the Dutch West India Company (Geoctrooieerde Westindische Compagnie, or W.I.C.), which ran aground near Hörnum after having lost her rudder in December 1703 according to a local chronicler.
+On the basis of the particular construction and size of the wreck, it can be tentatively associated with a ship of the Dutch West India Company (WIC), which ran aground near Hörnum after having lost her rudder in December 1703 according to a local chronicler.

 While the frames in the stern section are of oak, the floor-timbers in the midship section are of pine.
 This indicates that this must be the wreck of a merchantman, as the loadbearing capacity was increased by the use of lighter timbers in less critical sections of the hull.

-The study of the construction revealed several characteristics diagnostic for the “Dutch flush” method, a shell-first variant of the carvel method, as still practised in the Republic of the Seven United Netherlands in the 17th century.
-These have been described by contemporaries like Nicolaas Witsen (cf. image below) and Cornelis van Yk, e.g. with regards to the use of spijkerpennen (wooden plugs) associated with cleats, which held the planks temporarily together before the floor-timbers were inserted.
+The study of the construction revealed several characteristics diagnostic for the ‘Dutch flush’ method, a shell-first variant of the carvel method, as still practised in the Republic of the Seven United Netherlands in the 17th century.
+These have been described by contemporaries like Nicolaas Witsen (cf. image below) and Cornelis van Yk, e.g. with regards to the use of spijkerpennen (wooden pins) associated with cleats, which held the planks temporarily together before the floor-timbers were inserted.
 The frame assembly is also very distinctive, as its components are relatively slender, and floor-timbers were not interconnected with futtocks.
-This is contrasted by the use of massive planks, which were bend over fire.
+This is contrasted by the use of massive planks, which were bent over fire.

-Moreover, the wreck featured a double oak planking – known as “Double Dutch” – and the partially intersecting treenails that are concomitant with the addition of the second layer.
-Particularly ships of the Dutch East India Company (V.O.C.) are known to feature the "Double Dutch" technique, but others ships - like whalers - are also known to have had double planking from historic records.
-The V.O.C. used double oak planking and an additional sacrifical planking of pine as protection against marine borers in the tropical waters of the Indian Ocean.
-The W.I.C. might have similarly relied on this construction for the same reasons.
+Moreover, the wreck featured a double oak planking – known as ‘Double Dutch’ – and the partially intersecting treenails that are concomitant with the addition of the second layer.
+Particularly ships of the Dutch East India Company (VOC) are known to feature the ‘Double Dutch’ technique, but other ships – like whalers – are also known to have had double planking from historic records.
+The VOC used double oak planking and additional sacrificial planking of pine as protection against marine borers in the tropical waters of the Indian Ocean.
+The WIC might have similarly relied on this construction for the same reasons.